 The Aging Population and Gerontology NPs

-"Nurse practitioners are important providers of primary care services to Medicare beneficiaries," according to a fact sheet from the AANP.
+AANP notes that “an increasing number of Medicare beneficiaries are seeing NPs for their primary care needs.”
 As more Baby Boomers become eligible for Medicare, the need for NPs with specialized gerontology knowledge increases.
 NPs can also be part of Accountable Care Organizations (ACOs) — groups of doctors, hospitals and other healthcare providers who coordinate care for Medicare patients.

-An MSN in Adult Gerontology Primary Care Nurse Practitioner program, such as the one offered by the University of Texas at Arlington (UTA), can prepare NPs to support the health, functional status and independence of older adults.
+An MSN in Adult Gerontology Primary Care Nurse Practitioner program, such as the one offered fully online by UTA, can prepare NPs to support the health, functional status and independence of older adults.

 Acute care for older adults is also important.
-UTA's MSN in Adult Gerontology Acute Care Nurse Practitioner program gives NPs the clinical expertise -- including diagnostic reasoning, complex monitoring, and therapies -- to patients who are characterized as physiologically unstable, technologically dependent, and/or are highly vulnerable to complications.
+UTA’s online MSN in Adult Gerontology Acute Care Nurse Practitioner program gives NPs the clinical expertise — including diagnostic reasoning, complex monitoring and therapies — to care for patients who are characterized as physiologically unstable, technologically dependent or are highly vulnerable to complications.

-Nurse practitioners are also increasingly important in providing both pediatric primary care and acute care.
-Although family nurse practitioners can provide pediatric care, a study found an increased need for pediatric nurse practitioners, saying, "Failure to address these pediatric health workforce concerns will affect pediatric care and will have long-term consequences for the health of the entire population."
+Nurse practitioners are also increasingly important in providing pediatric primary care and acute care.
+Although family nurse practitioners can provide pediatric care, the demand for NPs with specialized pediatric primary expertise grows.

-UT Arlington's MSN in Pediatric Primary Care Nurse Practitioner program prepares NPs to provide a full range of care, including health promotion, disease prevention and disease treatment, for children from birth to age 21.
-The MSN in Pediatric Acute Care Nurse Practitioner gives NPs the skills to provide care to children who are physiologically unstable, technologically dependent or highly vulnerable to complications.
+UTA’s MSN in Pediatric Primary Care Nurse Practitioner program prepares NPs to provide a full range of care — including health promotion, disease prevention and disease treatment — for children from birth to age 21.
+The MSN in Pediatric Acute Care Nurse Practitioner program gives NPs the skills to provide care to children who are physiologically unstable, technologically dependent or highly vulnerable to complications.